 From the controlling parameters it is clear that the effects of surface friction (through surface roughness) and stability are captured.
-However, the approach might be less adequate for gusts in baroclinic situations and gusts due to strong convective events.
-Parameter F{gust} is computed every time step and its maximum since the last post-processing time is written out for archiving.
+However, the approach is not adequate for gusts in baroclinic situations and gusts due to strong convective events.
+Parameter $F{\rm gust}$ is computed every time step and its maximum since the last postprocessing time is written out for archiving.